-In far too many cases, families fail to seek experienced legal help, or seek help and guidance far later in the process than they should.
-In many cases, they mistakenly believe that consulting an attorney will add to the acrimony or make matters worse.
-However, the job of an experienced Cleveland probate attorney is to help take the emotion out of the process, while ensuring that a client’s rights are protected.
+In far too many cases, families fail to seek experienced legal help from an experienced inheritance lawyer, or seek help and guidance far later in the process than they should.
+In many cases, they mistakenly believe that consulting a trust contest lawyer will add to the acrimony or make matters worse.
+However, the job of a Cleveland inheritance attorney is to help take the emotion out of the process, while ensuring that a client’s rights are protected.

 An experienced probate law firm knows and understands the benefits of keeping emotions in check and will work to professionally mitigate disagreements.
 When that is not possible, there is obvious need for an attorney to protect your rights anyway.

 During the process, there are a number of people who will have an outsized role in the process, including conservators, guardians, trustees, administrators and executors.
 Disagreements about which family member should hold such positions are common.
 Not seeking experienced help until after you disagree with an appointment or decisions made by someone in such a position means you are already at a disadvantage.

 After a loved one passes, the estate settlement process will often proceed both in and out of probate court.
 Probate court is designed to settle the debts and distribute some assets under court supervision.
 However, assets held in trust, some real estate held jointly, and assets that are Transferable on Death or Payable on Death may pass to named beneficiaries outside the probate process.

 Common disputes that arise during estate settlement include: